- MPSC spring pass sale on from April 1 to 28Buy three, get one free! The Meadow Park Sports Centre spring pass sale is on from April 1 to April 28.

 During the Assessing Stage, an inventory of park assets and ideas for investments was collected through a variety of activities.
 Learn more.

-- Imagining (Now to Autumn 2019)
+- Imagining (Winter 2019 to Autumn 2019)

 During the Imagining Stage, the program strategy and priorities for the Parks Master Plan will be developed.
 Learn more.

-- Designing (Autumn 2019 to Spring 2020)
+- Designing (Now to Spring 2022)

 During the Designing Stage, priorities, conceptual designs and costing will be developed to move plans into action.
 Learn more.

 - Whistler Parks Master Plan Update Information Report Phase 2 - October 22, 2019